matchai/yomicast/README.md

 are the property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's [license](http://www.edrdg.org/edrdg/licence.html).
 Project started in 1991 by Jim Breen.

+### Translate Icon

+The "Translate" icon is property of The Noun Project and Gregor Cresnar, pursuant to The Noun Project [license](https://thenounproject.com/legal/terms-of-use/#icon-licenses).